grnt426/grnt426.github.io/_posts/2018-9-27-to-the-stars.markdown

 Linking Humanity and its destiny<br />
 A shimmering pearl necklace, of cosmic scale?<br />
-No; A faint strand of occasional bright flashes, energy released<br />
+Yes; A faint strand of occasional bright flashes, energy released<br />
 Dust and micrometeorites chancing into packets of antimatter

 As Humanity's future burns brighter, so, too, does its oysters